 Arizona law assumes that a reasonable person would have recognized such a risk and not have engaged in the criminally negligent act.[iii]

-Note that the use of a gun, use of a dangerous instrument, or any other deadly weapon is not an element of negligence.[iv]
+Note that using a gun, a dangerous instrument, or any other deadly weapon is not an element of negligence.[iv]

 A criminally negligent act is distinct from reckless behavior.
 “Recklessness,” per Arizona criminal law, is when a person is aware of, but consciously disregards, a substantial and unjustifiable risk that an act will cause some harm.
 The risk must be of such a nature that the disregard of it constitutes a gross deviation from the standard of care of a reasonable person.[v]

 Sometimes people commit this criminal offense while driving a vehicle.
 For example, they can cause the death of another person while driving under the influence (DUI).
-When this occurs, the crime is often referred to as vehicular negligent homicide.
+When this occurs, the crime is often called vehicular negligent homicide.

 2. Are there defenses to ARS 13-1102 charges?